bhrutledge/resume/brian-rutledge-resume.md

 ## Summary

 I have been writing and using software to solve problems for over 12 years.
 I enjoy studying software systems and explaining how they work.
-I'm looking for opportunities to exercise those skills with a team of people working towards a sustainable future.

 I was an embedded software engineer for three years, then left the industry in 2005 to pursue people-oriented work.
-I was fortunate to find it at a large bike shop, where I've enjoyed the flow of a variety roles, from selling and fitting bikes to writing and administering software, all focused on connecting our customers with cycling.
+I was fortunate to find it at a large bike shop, where I enjoyed the flow of a variety roles, from selling bikes to administering software, all focused on connecting customers with cycling.
 In my free time, I have expanded my software development skills by building responsive websites back-to-front.
+In 2014, I made the switch to professional web development, with a focus on exercising my skills with like-minded people working to speed the adoption of renewable energy.

 ## Skills